ipunkt/social-auth/README.md

 ## Configuration

-To configure social-auth 3 steps are necessary.
-The order of these steps does not matter.
+To configure 3 steps are necessary.
+If you wish for user deletes to trigger deletion of their mappings to provider accounts make sure to set the 'user table' variable in the config before migrating

 ### Add the Social provider
 Add